 We’ve split nursery runs between us.
 Poor Hubby’s shoulder has meant he can’t lift the kids in and out of the pram, while my wounds make tipping the pram to mount kerbs difficult.
 We managed it between us though.
 Of course, we had a few offers of help, but it’s not that easy with Sam in the equation.
 He freaks out if I am not around, so it’s not like an extra pair of hands would help much.

 I managed to change my dressings today, and I am feeling better as a result.
-Fingers crossed I’ll be functioning as normal by this time next week, and ready to get on with life as a mama of two, without the constant worry of becoming a mama of 3 driving me round the bend.
+Fingers crossed I’ll be functioning as normal by this time next week.
+Feeling ready to get on with life as a mama of two, without the constant worry of becoming a mama of 3 driving me round the bend.